hyoshizane/documentation/source/configuration_manual/authentication/ldap_conf_ext_settings.rst

 This works by logging into LDAP server using the username and password given by client.
 The :ref:`ldap_conf_ext_setting-pass_filter` is used to find the DN for the user.
-Note that the pass_attrs is still used, only the password field s ignored in it.
+Note that the pass_attrs is still used, only the password field is ignored in it.
 Before doing any search, the binding is switched back to the default DN.

 .. note::